-Ask any student of the Computer Applications Association or the Computational Sciences Association and he/she will tell you that Login is the most exhilarating weekend of their academic calendar.
+Ask any student of the Computer Applications Association or the Computational Sciences Association and they will tell you that Login is the most exhilarating weekend of their academic calendar.
 And why not!
 After months of preparation and toil, it is nothing short of sheer excitement to see how the fruit of your labor is received.
-The 25th edition of LOGIN took place on the 13th and 14th of September 2014 and was themed around “Catena of Transformations”, a celebration of mankind’s greatest technological feats.
+The 25th edition of LOGIN took place on the 13th and the 14the of September 2014 and was themed around “Catena of Transformations”, a celebration of mankind’s greatest technological feats.
 This international level technical symposium directed towards post grads, aims to create an environment conducive for students to interact with professionals from the industry, while testing their skills over a plethora of platforms.

 An exclusive promo for Login 2014 was launched three weeks earlier.
 It depicted the various junctures encountered, in the process of transformation of technology, from the time when battles were fought to the present times.
 The Public Relations team extensively worked day in and day out spreading the word about Login to post grads from various institutions across the globe.
 Students from 4 foreign universities, namely, Greenwich University, London, University of Luxembourg, National University of Singapore and University of Missouri showed immense interest in participating in the online events.
 The assembly halls, entrances, labs and classes were all decorated brilliantly with drapes and colorful charts.
 An eye catching chart work was made depicting the footsteps Login has taken through the years, right from 1990.